Feel free to call Bruce Flanagan with any questions at 301-254-8220. But here are some of the more common ones below:

 The point of a home inspection is to evaluate the structure of the property from basement to attic.

 For the most part, a home inspection report will evaluate the amenities and the requirements of the home: air conditioning (weather permitting), electrical functions, the condition of the heating system, the plumbing; then the structural capacity of the home such as the attic, exposed insulation, walls, floors, ceilings, windows, then the foundation, basement and visible structures.
+An appraiser visits the property to determine the "units of comparison" that will be used as a basis for the selection of comparable sales and/or the completion of the Cost and income approaches to value.
+Some common units of comparison are: The above grade living area of the home, the quality, condition, and any amenities.

 Frankly, the difference is similar to night and day.